Junyi00/tp/docs/UserGuide.md

 #### Locating orders by name : `findo`

-Helps you find orders whose names contain any of the given keywords.
+`findo` helps you find orders whose names contain any of the given keywords.

 **Format**